-Last month’s Originals had plenty of surprises for even dedicated Prince collectors–but none quite as surprising as “You’re My Love,” a track recorded in March 1982 at Prince’s Kiowa Trail home studio and later gifted to, of all people, country music crooner and rotisserie chicken mogul Kenny Rogers.
-Most reviews of the collection greeted the song with mild (or not-so-mild) bafflement.
+Last month’s Originals compilation had plenty of surprises for even the most dedicated Prince collectors–but none quite as surprising as “You’re My Love,” a track recorded in March 1982 at Prince’s Kiowa Trail home studio and gifted to, of all people, country music crooner and rotisserie chicken mogul Kenny Rogers.
+Most reviews of Originals greeted the song with mild (or not-so-mild) bafflement.
 Paste’s Zach Schonfeld intimated that “there’s a reason” Prince didn’t keep “You’re My Love” for himself.
 PopMatters’ Chris Ingalls panned it as a “bland-yet-serviceable 1980s pop song” that “sees Prince almost veering into parody with a Vegas-style croon.”
 In her excellent piece for The Quietus, Soma Ghosh dismissed the song as “schmaltzy.”
 Even Michael Howe, the A&R professional in charge of Prince’s posthumous Vault releases, described it as a “full-on Holiday Inn lounge vibe” in an interview with The West Australian.

 As usual, I took the last couple weeks of December off for the holidays, which meant I didn’t post the links to my last two appearances on Darren Husted’s Prince: Track by Track podcast.
 So here they are now: one of my favorite tracks from Prince’s extended universe, as well as one of the most forgettable.
 I’ll let you guess which one is which:

 With this bit of business out of the way, I’m now officially on track to kick off the blog for 2019.
 We’ll start tomorrow with a belated post from one of our alternate timelines, then it’s back to the Time’s second album next week.
 Happy New Year!